VPDC

 Clinical Presentation

-• Chickenpox is characterized by a generalized, pruritic rash which progresses rapidly from macular to papular to vesicular lesions before crusting.
+• Chickenpox (varicella) is characterized by a generalized, pruritic rash which progresses rapidly from macular to papular to vesicular lesions before crusting.
 Lesions develop in crops, and therefore, lesions in all stages of development can be present at the same time.
 Rash typically appears on the chest, back and face, and then spreads to the rest of the body.

 • Chickenpox rash in vaccinated patients can appear as maculopapular rather than vesicular.
 This presentation is becoming increasingly common with the introduction of childhood vaccinations for varicella.